 You can make moms feel special without making other women feel inadequate.
 You can even give a sermon that talks about motherhood.
 The point isn’t to pretend like moms don’t exist.
 The point is to honor them without making other women feel like they don’t exist.
 The point is to make sure your church treats all the women in your congregation with compassion—compassion they may not find anywhere else on this holiday.

 It’s the Church’s Biblical mandate to care for those who are suffering, and ministries do that really well.
 For women within our communities, it’s even more important to celebrate and appreciate them through the pain they may feel on Mother’s Day.
 Especially in this age, it’s easier than ever before for people to feel neglected by their church, leave, and walk away from altogether, contributing to overall church decline.
 Love your women well.
-And be sure to download the 7 Ways To Beat Church Decline today.
+And be sure to download the The Ultimate Guide to Church Engagement today.